rationalpointofview/rpov/_posts/2016-01-07-lattice-of-mental-model.md

 * you can predict how fast the apple falls, and how much is the impacting force on your head

-* the other guy report he got hit by a pearl while sitting under an pearl tree, you can attribute this to newtons law too
+* the other guy reports he got hit by a pearl while sitting under an pearl tree, you can attribute this to newtons law too.

-* it cut away the irrelevent information, you will know the only thing matters is the mass of the apple and how high it is.
+* it cut away the irrelevent information, you know the only thing matters is the mass of the apple and how high it is.
 The color,size of the apple and thousand other variables doesn't matter, you can safely cut it off.